tolauwae/ars-factum/monsters/golorr-korinn.md

 ![](/images/stat-block-header-bar.svg)

-**Multiattack.** Golorr-possessed Korinn makes one tail, and two mind probe attacks.
+**Multiattack.** Golorr-possessed Korinn makes two infused pistol attacks.

-**Tail**. _Melee Weapon Attack_: +9 to hit, reach 10 ft., one target. _Hit_: 15 (3d6 + 5) bludgeoning damage.

 **Fire bolt.** _Ranged Spell Attack_: +8 to hit, range 120ft, 3 beams. _Hit_: 17 (2d10 + 6) fire damage per beam.
 A flammable object hit by this spell ignites if it isn't being worn or carried.

-**Mind Probe.** Golorr-possessed Korinn targets one creature it can see within 30 feet of it.
-The target must succeed on a DC 14 Wisdom saving throw or take 12 (2d6 + 5) psychic damage as she tears at their sanity.
+**Infused Pistol.** Golorr-possessed Korinn has used powerful magic and artificery to infuse her pistol with mind-altering seeker bullets.
+She targets one creature she can see within 30 ft.
+The target is hit by magic missiles, and must succeed on a DC 14 Wisdom saving throw or take 12 (2d6 + 5) psychic damage as ammunition tears at their sanity.

 **Legendary Actions**
 ![](/images/stat-block-header-bar.svg)